Home | Site Map | Facilities | User Guide | Schedule | Forms | Research | News | Staff | Links

 Hutch Tab

 The Hutch Tab allows the users to adjust various parameters for data collection by entering the desired values into the input boxes found in the Hutch Overview menu.
 If changes cannot be made, the input box is greyed out or inactive, hovering the mouse over the input box will return an error message.
-The changes are shown in red and are not made until the Start button is pressed.
+The changes are shown in red and are not made until the Move button is pressed.
 Hitting the Cancel button restores the edited motor values to their current position.
-Once the Start button is pressed, and the changes are initiated, the parameter being changed will be highlighted in red.
+Once the Move button is pressed, and the changes are initiated, the parameter being changed will be highlighted in red.
 Hitting the Abort button will stop the changes while they are being made.
 In general, all motors will remain at the position at which the Abort button was pressed.

 Pull-Down Menus